Hipst3rMusic/obsidian-third-mind-reader/README.md

 2. In BRAT, run **"Add a beta plugin for testing"** and enter this repository's path.
 3. Enable **Third Mind Reader** in Community Plugins.
 4. Open any `.epub` file in your vault to start reading.

+## How this was built

+The code in this repository is largely AI-generated.
+I directed it; architecture, specs, review, and a lot of fine tuning.
+I wrote very little of the TypeScript by hand.

+What I authored is the part I'm actually qualified for: the product and system design, the interactions, the reading experience, and the design language underneath it.
+Most features here started as a written spec before any code existed for them, and the visual system predates the plugin entirely.
+While the implementation is generated, the decisions are mine; as is the responsibility

+I'm saying this up front because you should know it before installing something, and in the spirit of FOSS, you should know how it was made.

+What that means in practice:

+- **I'm still learning** I understand how the codebase fits together, and that understanding has already fixed real bugs.
+I won't be as fast as a maintainer who wrote every line, but I intend to have the code get better as I go along.
+- **Bug reports are genuinely useful.** I'd much rather hear about a problem than not.
+- **Fork it.** It's AGPL-3.0.
+If you'd do this better, please do.

+Building this plugin has given me a new appreciation for how professionals write software, and I'm still working out what doing this properly looks like.

 ## Requirements & disclosures